 We know that many designers are tempted to catch the eye by strong and complex visuals, but the future requires the approach where the content will shape your design choices and not vice versa.
 That’s why functional minimalism is certainly a trend that is going to last.
 It is all about the distinct visual hierarchy that enables proper content comprehension and whitespace that gives your content more room to breathe.
 So if you want to improve your UX you need to strive for simpler navigation, limited color schemes, and flat design.
 Only after removing all irrelevant elements and providing neatly displayed content you’ll be able to keep the reader focused.

-The Other Side of Reality
+The Other Side of Reality: UX eCommerce

 Although it sounds a bit contradictory, this is also a part of humanization with an effort of Mark Zuckerberg to get rid of all screens with lenses that will create the ultimate AR experience.
-This incorporation of VR in everyday life will make eCommerce interactions seamless, no matter how many channels are involved.
-This may sound like a science fiction story at the moment, but when tech giants like Facebook, Microsoft, Apple, and Google are behind it, the possibility is more than probable.
+This incorporation of VR in everyday life will make eCommerce interactions seamless, no matter how many channels are in.
+This may sound like a science fiction story at the moment, but when tech giants like Facebook.
+Microsoft, Apple, and Google are behind it, the possibility is more than probable.